Raiden1233/Pdf_to_docx/README.md

 # Required modules
 Install the pdf2docx python module before running the script.
 Copy this command to install pdf2docx module: `pip install pdf2docx`, Use powershell or cmd to run this command ( terminal if you have it ).
-Now you are good to go, run the script, and read instructions properly.
+Now you are good to go, run the script, and follow instructions properly.